 “And the Lord said to him: I have heard your prayer and your supplication that you have made before Me; I have consecrated This House which you have built to put My Name there forever, and My eyes and My heart will be there perpetually’” (1 Kings 9: 3).

-Despite the fact that the First Temple built by Solomon was destroyed by the Babylonians in 586 BC , followed by the Roman destruction of the Second Temple in 70 AD, the Jewish people have strong faith and continual hope that the Temple will be restored.
+Although the First Temple which Solomon built was destroyed by the Babylonians in 586 BC and the Second Temple was ruined in 70 AD by the Romans, followed by the Jewish people have strong faith and continual hope that the Temple will be restored.
 This hope is strongly connected with their belief in the coming of the Messiah as foretold by Zechariah,

 “Behold, the Man whose name is the branch (Tsemach Zedek); from His place He shall branch out, and He shall build the temple of the Lord” (Zechariah 6:12).